Chobanian & Avedisian SOM Curriculum

-The BUSM Curriculum is guided by the principle of integration of foundational science, clinical medicine, and health equity.
+The BU Chobanian & Avedisian School of Medicine Curriculum is guided by the principle of integration of foundational science, clinical medicine, and health equity.

-PISCEs (Principles Integrating Science, Clinical Medicine, and Equity)
+Principles Integrating Science, Clinical Medicine, and Equity (PISCEs)

 PISCEs is a longitudinal integrated course during the preclerkship phase of the curriculum that prepares students with the medical knowledge needed to care for patients.
 It integrates foundational science, pathophysiology, and disease management.
 The course is broken into three foundational modules followed by eight systems-based (e.g., cardiovascular, neuro/psych) modules.
 Woven into each of these modules are longitudinal threads that include oncology, infectious disease, anatomy, microbiology, pharmacology, and pathology, as well as the school’s health equity curricular themes.
-The last 10 weeks of the preclerkship curriculum, called the Integration Weeks, focus on integrated cases based on the BUSM Core patient presentations that deliberately revisit prior foundational, clinical, and social science content in patient cases to help students consolidate and integrate the material.
-The cases begin with a patient presenting to a clinic or ER and then evolve over the course of the week.
-The case patient’s signs, symptoms, labs, and imaging enable students to apply what they have learned in a clinical context to prepare them for how they will subsequently see clinical information and apply medical knowledge during their clinical clerkships.
-The cases will be based on real patient cases that represent the unique populations at our primary teaching hospital (Boston Medical Center), and will highlight knowledge and skills needed to address our curricular key themes and populations.
-Finally, students collaborate in small groups to solve clinical problems, simulating the clinical team in medical practice and review, as well as prepare for the USMLE Step 1 exam.
+The last 10 weeks of the preclerkship curriculum, called the Advanced Integration Weeks, focus on integrated cases based on the Core patient presentations organized by clinical areas and disciplines.
+Students will revisit prior foundational, clinical, and social science content in patient cases to help students consolidate and integrate the material.
+In these final 10 weeks of the preclerkship phase, students are immersed each week in patient cases that begin with a patient presentation to a clinic or ER and then evolve over a week where students navigate patient signs, symptoms, labs and imaging to again connect foundational science to patient data they will see in clerkships.
+These cases also have a goal of introducing students to patient cases that are representative of our patient population at Boston Medical Center, our primary teaching hospital.
+All cases are based on real patient cases and integrate teaching about our unique populations highlighting knowledge and skills needed to address our curricular key themes and populations.
+Finally, students collaborate in small groups to solve clinical problems, simulating the “clinical team” in medical practice, and review and prepare for the USMLE Step 1 exam.
 The PISCEs curriculum uses multiple instructional design strategies to support active learning, peer learning, and team development.

 LEADS weeks also include PISCEs Integrated Cases.
-During the seven LEADS weeks, in addition to the LEADS focused work, students are also presented with several patient cases that emphasize foundational science concepts presented in prior weeks to help students reintegrate content from multiple systems previously presented.
-The cases: 1) present student with signs and symptoms that demonstrate how physiologic and anatomic processes lead to patient presentation, 2) present diseases that are multisystem and highlight multiple processes at once, 3) integrate clinical schema to emphasize the approach to developing a differential diagnosis based on patient presentation, and 4) introduce students to the BUSM Core, which are the 44 chief complaints and 15 health prevention/chronic diseases/other conditions we expect students to be able to clinically reason through before they graduate.
+During the LEADS weeks, in addition to the LEADS-focused work, students are presented with several patient cases that emphasize foundational science concepts presented in prior weeks to help students reintegrate content from multiple systems previously presented.
+The cases: 1) present student with signs and symptoms that demonstrate how physiologic and anatomic processes lead to patient presentation, 2) present diseases that are multisystem and highlight multiple processes at once, 3) integrate clinical schema to emphasize the approach to developing a differential diagnosis based on patient presentation, and 4) introduce students to the Core Presentations, which are the 44 chief complaints and 15 health prevention/chronic diseases/other conditions we expect students to be able to clinically reason through before they graduate.